pradyot29/Deep-Learning-Based-Framework-for-Network-Slice-Optimization-in-5G-Networks/README.md

 ---

 ## Acknowledgments
 This project explores the integration of 5G technologies and machine learning techniques, highlighting the potential for automated slice classification and resource optimization.
+We would like to extend our heartfelt gratitude to **Bhupendra Sir** for his invaluable guidance and support throughout this project.
+His insights and expertise were instrumental in helping us understand and implement the concepts of 5G network slicing effectively.
+This project was part of our coursework in **5G Communication and Network**, and we are grateful for the opportunity to delve into this cutting-edge field.

 ---

 ## Author
-**Pradyot**
-*Feel free to connect with me for feedback or collaborations!*
+This project was collaboratively developed by:

+- **Pradyot Soni**
+- **Ishita Agarwal**
+- **Harsh Sharma**
+- **Harsh Taunk**
+- **Ved Vekhande**
+We worked as a team to conceptualize, develop, and present this project, combining our unique skills and perspectives to achieve our objectives.